 The largest emerging population of homeless Veterans is women.
 Recent efforts across the country to end and prevent Veteran homelessness are commendable and deserve recognition.
 We know the true numbers of this emerging population are underrepresented due to prescribed models of addressing homelessness.
 For example, a victim of domestic violence fleeing an abuser and living with a friend is not considered homeless.
 NASDVA recommends, and will work with VA and HUD to allow flexibility in their definition of homelessness and revitalize transitional housing models to better serve women Veterans especially those with children.

-NASDVA also advocates for passage of HR 95, the Homeless Veterans Families Act.
+NASDVA continues to advocate for passage of HR 95, the Homeless Veterans Families

+Act, which was passed in the House in October and received and referred to the Senate.
 Currently, the VA does not have the authority to provide the reimbursement for the costs of services for minor children of homeless Veterans.
 This issue disproportionally impacts women Veterans as women bear the primary responsibility of child raising.
 A GAO report found that this inequity led to financial disincentive for housing providers and in turn, limits housing for veterans with young children.
 HR 95 would eliminate this issue by allowing VA to reimburse providers for 50 percent of the costs of housing minor dependents of homeless Veterans when the Veterans receives services from the grant recipient.